jzwolak/retroact/README.md

 # Run

-Run the REPL then execute the following.
+Run the REPL then execute the following to run the greeter-app from the Retroact examples.

     > (require '[retroact.core :refer :all] :reload-all)
     > (require '[examples.greeter :refer :all] :reload-all)